tooling/book-of-modern-frontend-tooling/chapters/dependency-management/webpack/4-multi-entry-builds.md

 Multiple entry points can be useful if your application has multiple ways it can be entered but share a common source tree.
 Such as if creating an optimized and separate build for mobile devices or builds specific for users of a certain language.

-Multiple entry points are speficified by supplying an array or object to the `entry` configuration option in your `webpack.config.js`:
+Multiple entry points are specified by supplying an array or object to the `entry` configuration option in your `webpack.config.js`:

 ``` javascript
 module.exports = {